For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • Nominated for the Elizabeth Bingham Mentoring Award by a former MD/PhD student (2024)

-• Recipient of AAI Laboratory Travel Award consistently for four years to attend Immunology 2024 - Chicago, USA, May 3-7 (2024)
+• Recipient of the AAI Laboratory Travel Award consistently for four years to attend Immunology 2024 - Chicago, Illinoios, May 3-7 (2024)

-• Chair, 22nd Biennial Conference on Retrovirology; HTLV and related viruses to be organized in USA after two decades (2024)
+• Chair, 22nd Biennial Conference on Retrovirology: HTLV and Related Viruses (2024)

-• Elected member in Alpha Omega Alpha (AOA) Medical Honor Society, Delta Zeta Chapter & Gold Humanism Honor Society by the Arnold P. Gold Foundation.
-Induction ceremony, Philadelphia, Pa., USA.
-March 22 (2023)
+• Elected member of the Alpha Omega Alpha (AOA) Honor Medical Society, Delta Zeta Chapter and the Gold Humanism Honor Society by the Arnold P. Gold Foundation (2023)

-• Recipient 20-year service award by the Drexel University at the Service Recognition reception, Philadelphia, PA, USA.
-January 18 (2023)
+• Recipient of a 20-year service award from Drexel University (2023)

-• Received institutional pilot Open Access Publishing Fund ($2000) toward the article processing charges for the Drexel scholars (2022)
+• Received institutional pilot grant from the Open Access Publishing Fund ($2,000) toward the article processing charges for Drexel scholars (2022)

-• Nomination for the Basic Science Research Award by the International Retrovirology Association (IRVA) (2022)
+• Nominated for the Basic Science Research Award by the International Retrovirology Association (IRVA) (2022)

 Memberships / Professional Affiliations

-• Full member of the Immune Cell Regulation & Targeting (IRT) Program of Excellence at the Sidney Kimmel Cancer Center, TJU, Philadelphia, Pa.
-(2022–present)
+• Full member of the Immune Cell Regulation & Targeting (IRT) Program of Excellence at the Sidney Kimmel Cancer Center, TJU, Philadelphia, Pensylvania (2022–present)

 • American Society for Exosomes and Microvesicles (ASEMV) (2020–present)